Sears Home Services

 Your washer isn’t energy efficient

 Over time, washers can lose their cleaning effectiveness due to worn-out agitators or faulty motors.
-If your clothes are no longer coming out as clean as they used to, it might be time to buy a new washing machine.
+If your washer isn't washing your clothes like it used to, it might be time to buy a new washing machine.

 Your washer is leaking water